naoned/naoElasticsearchRiverRabbitmq/README.md

 # naoRabbitMQRiver

-This service simulate a RabbitMQ river for ElasticSearch
+This service simulate a RabbitMQ river for ElasticSearch.
+This project was created as rivers in ElasticSearch are now deprecated

 It allows to index / update / delete documents in ElasticSearch from a RabbitMQ exchange The format of messages needs to be in bulk api format :